 This is the lowest sanction and indicates the provider is in substantial compliance with the contractual requirements.
-The provider will be required to submit a Corrective Action Plan (CAP) within 30 days outlining how deficiencies will be corrected (or have been corrected) and how they will avoid future deficiencies; an implementation date must be indicated.
+The provider will be required to submit a corrective action plan within 30 days outlining how deficiencies will be corrected (or have been corrected) and how they will avoid future deficiencies.
+An implementation date must be indicated.